Find your Dream Job

 Find Your True Career Path: Discover What You Want to Do

-We may receive compensation when you click on links to products from our partners.
+We may earn a commission if you click on a product link and make a purchase at no additional cost to you.
 For more information, please see our disclosure policy.

 Discovering what you want to do for the rest of your career is something that many of us have thought about for at least some point or period in our lives.
-We tend to take whatever job we can get right out of college because let’s face it: the time to finally start paying down those loans is just around the corner, and more than ever, the real world is staring us down in the face.
+We tend to take whatever job we can get right out of college because let’s face it: the time to start paying down those loans finally is just around the corner, and more than ever, the real world is staring us down in the face.
 Sometimes, it looks downright scary.
 But then, we get stuck.

 We stick around long enough to make sure our resume looks good, and a 6-month stint isn’t such a great reflection.
 And then we stay because the benefits are looming around the year mark.
 And then we stay because we envision a 2-year raise.
 But then we find ourselves in a job that we never really wanted and still don’t want, but we don’t even know what we want to do.
 And that in itself frustrates us!
 Been there?
 Are there?
 You’re not alone.
 But, guess what, there’s hope.
-I’ve got 6 easy tips for you that just might help.

 1. Think Backwards